C4Q/AC-Android/cohort_5.4/unit_03/03_01_asyncTask_and_asynctaskloader.md

 # Asynchronous Tasks

-## Objective
+## Objectives

-Students will understand:

-* what processes and threads are in general
+* Fellows will explore what processes and threads are in general
-* how processes and threads work on Android
+* Fellows will learn how processes and threads work on Android
-* the role of the main (aka UI) thread and what to do and NOT do
-* the different ways to work with threading on Android

 ## Resources
 - [Concurrency](http://docs.oracle.com/javase/tutorial/essential/concurrency/)